FuelLabs/fuels-ts/apps/docs/src/index.md

 # The Fuel TypeScript SDK

-The Fuel TypeScript SDK provides methods and utilities in TypeScript for developing on or interacting with the Fuel network and it's [ecosystem](https://docs.fuel.network/docs/intro/what-is-fuel/).
+The Fuel TypeScript SDK provides methods and utilities in TypeScript, for developing on or interacting with the Fuel network and its [ecosystem](https://docs.fuel.network/docs/intro/what-is-fuel/).

 Using the SDK you can: